asanka88/PropertyTemplateMediator/README.md

 Curruntly synapse comes with built in payloadFactory mediator.
 But there are several drawbacks in it.

-1.Doesn’t support arrays
+1  Doesn’t support arrays :
    You cannot iterate though an array/collection and add those elements to the payload.

-2.Doesn’t support conditional expressions
+2  Doesn’t support conditional expressions:
-	In case you want to add elements based on conditions payloadFactory doesn’t support
+   In case you want to add elements based on conditions payloadFactory doesn’t support.

-3. Readability is less since numbered placeholders like $1,$2 are used
+3  Readability is less since numbered placeholders like $1,$2 are used

 ##How Velocity Template Mediator solve them?